zalberico/docs/tutorials/hoon/gates.md

 ### Exercise 1.4.1b

-Write a generator that takes an atom, `a=@`, and which returns triple the value of `a` if `a` is less than 50, and which subtracts 25 when `a` is greater than or equal to 50.
+Write a gate that takes an atom, `a=@`, and which returns triple the value of `a` if `a` is less than 50, and which subtracts 25 when `a` is greater than or equal to 50.
 Note that `sub` allows you to subtract two numbers, e.g.
 ```
 > (sub 50 25)
 25